Key Takeaway

 This schedule mirrors the Wegovy escalation protocol.
 Your provider may modify it based on your individual response, tolerance, and goals.

-Custom Dosing: The Compounded Advantage
+Start Free Assessment →Custom Dosing: The Compounded Advantage

-One of the primary benefits of compounded semaglutide is the ability to dial in custom doses that brand-name products do not offer.
+One of the primary benefits of compounded semaglutide is the ability to dial in custom doses that brand-name products don't offer.
 Brand-name Ozempic comes in fixed doses of 0.25 mg, 0.5 mg, 1.0 mg, and 2.0 mg.
 Wegovy offers 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg.
 There are no in-between options.

 With compounded semaglutide from a vial, your provider can prescribe any dose by adjusting the injection volume.
 Common custom doses include: